Max-Gabriel-Susman/book-management-service/README.md

 * an OS that can support the rest of these requirements

 ### STEPS

+Note that some of these command may need to be ran slightly differently depending on the operating system you're executing them in as they've only been tested on MacOS.
+The application itself should be good to run on Mac OS, Linux, and Windows.

 Start by opening a terminal window and pulling the MySQL image from Docker Hub